Billy-Grace/billypix-web-event-tag/README.md

-# Billy Grace - Web Event Tag
+# BillyPix - Web Event Tag

 This repository contains the code to the BillyPix Web Event Tag.
-Please make sure to first initialize the [BillyPix configuration tag](https://github.com/Billy-Grace/billypix-web-conf-tag) before implementing any event with this tag.
+Please make sure to first initialize the [BillyPix Web Configuration Tag](https://github.com/Billy-Grace/billypix-web-conf-tag) before implementing any event with this tag.